 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container; they weigh two to four times more than standard asphalt.
-For these jobs, we route a reinforced 30-yard bin with a heavier floor plate and thick ribbed sides: we cap the fill volume well below the visual rim to keep axle weight legal.
-We use a lowboy for safer transport.
-For lighter mixed materials, you can always rely on our general construction debris service.
+Concrete tile, natural slate, and standing-seam metal punish a standard container; they weigh two to four times more than asphalt.
+We route a 30-yard low-wall bin onto a heavy-duty lowboy for these jobs: it features reinforced sides and a heavier floor plate.
+We cap the fill volume well below the visual rim to ensure axle weight remains legal.
+For lighter mixed materials, we also offer a general construction debris service to clear the site.

 Same-day Pickup for Fast Roof Project Turnover